-At the regular Town Board meeting held on November 21, the Comprehensive Steering Committee presented board members with the final draft of a document entitled “Vision Waterloo: a Comprehensive Plan for the Future”.
+At the regular Town Board meeting held on January 23rd, the Waterloo Town Council formally adopted the newly crafted planning document entitled “Vision Waterloo: a Comprehensive Plan for the Future”.

 The Steering Committee has been meeting for approximately two years to consider the characteristics of the community most highly valued, and how to protect and preserve what residents “would not want to compromise” for the sake of development.
 The focus thereafter was on identifying desired outcomes, and ways to support and encourage those results.